tueimage/essential-skills/keras.md

 ---

 **Be aware that any code that imports Keras or TensorFlow will be run on the GPU automatically if you installed the GPU-optimized version of TensorFlow.
 If you are running this script on a server with multiple GPUs, TensorFlow will greedily use all of them to run the script, even when you only import TensorFlow or Keras.
-That can also be annoying for people who were using the GPUs.
-Please use the instructions in hthe Linux tutorial [here](linux-essentials) to run the script on a single GPU and prevent this.**
+That can be annoying for people who were using the GPUs.
+Please use the instructions in the Linux tutorial [here](linux-essentials) to run the script on a single GPU and prevent this.**

 ---

 ### Loading the MNIST data set

 First, we need to load a data set such that we can do some simple experiments.
 For that, we are going to use the MNIST data set that is built-in to Keras.
 The MNIST data set contains 60,000 images of handwritten digits between 0 and 9.
 The task is to find which number is in an image.
 To load the dataset, we use the `keras.mnist.load_data()` function, which automatically splits the data into a training and test set.
 However, we also require a validation set to tune parameters like the learning rate.
+Therefore, we are splitting the training set in two.
 In addition, we also need to reformat the data such that our neural networks can use them directly.
-In order to do that, we write our own `load_data()` function.
+In order to do all of that, we write our own `load_data()` function.
 To indicate what each line does, we have added comments (starting with `#`) that you can leave out in your own script.

 ```python
 from tensorflow import keras